 Any Student Affairs professional that uses any form of communication.

-As director of communications and public relations in University Housing at the University of Michigan, Amir Baghdadchi has often been on the front lines of managing responses to public feedback.
+Amir Baghdadchi is the director of communications and public relations in University Housing at the University of Michigan and has often been on the front lines of managing responses to public feedback.
 With a career spanning academic teaching to commercial advertising, he brings a unique tool set to student affairs work — and is a two-time Moth GrandSLAM storytelling champion.
 He holds a bachelors in Classical Studies from the University of Michigan, a masters in Ancient Greek from the University of California, Berkeley, and a doctorate in English from Cambridge University in the UK.